 North and south

-In the more recently developed Chilean regions—far-flung destinations to the north of the country that are beyond the scope of day-trippers from Santiago or Valparaíso—you’ll need to make an appointment if you wish to add a wine visit to your itinerary.
-Two of the more spectacular wineries welcoming visitors are Viña Falernia in the spectacular northerly Elquí Valley and Viña Tabalí in the Limarí Valley, just inland from the delightful seaside resort of La Serena, a few hours north of Santiago (firstname.lastname@example.org).
-It’s well worth consulting the websites of the various Rutas del Vino for guided tours and participating wineries in other traditional winemaking valleys to the south of the country, such as the Curico (www.rutadelvinocurico. cl) and the Maule (www.valledelmaule.cl).
+In the more recently developed Chilean regions in far-flung destinations to the north of the country that are beyond the scope of day-trippers from Santiago or Valparaíso, you’ll need to make an appointment if you wish to add a wine visit to your holiday itinerary.
+Two of the more spectacular wineries happy to receive visitors are Viña Falernia in the spectacular northerly Elqui Valley (www.falernia.com) and Viña Tabalí in the Limarí Valley just inland from the delightful seaside resort of La Serena a few hours north of Santiago (www.tabali.com).
+Elsewhere, it’s worth consulting the websites of the various “Rutas del Vino” for guided tours and participating wineries in traditional winemaking valleys to the south, such as Curico Valley (www.rutadelvinocurico. cl) and the Maule Valley (www.valledelmaule.cl).